In Australia about 45,000* tonnes of expanded polystyrene (EPS) is created and consumed each year.

 Much of this EPS is embedded in long-term use (such as waffle pods used in housing construction and engineering/manufacturing components) however, approximately 40% (or 18,000 tonnes p.a) is single-use or short-term packaging that can be recycled after use.
 We currently only recycle about 27% (or 4,900 tonnes p.a.) of this EPS packaging so there is plenty of opportunity to recycle more.

 MWRRG is currently looking at ways to assist industry, businesses and councils in metropolitan Melbourne to recover more EPS packaging and divert it from landfill for reprocessing.
+You can read about Monash Council's experience incorporating an EPS heat extrusion machine into their transfer centre here.

 *Data Source: 2014 National Plastics Recycling Survey, SRU